 We don't allow actions that facilitate or promote online gambling services, including but not limited to, online casinos, sports betting, lotteries, or games of skill if they offer prizes of cash or other value.

-- Provide health information without also providing a disclaimer in the Directory listing that adequately discloses to the user, in a manner reasonable to the user experience, that such information is not a substitute for advice from a medical professional.
+- Provide health information, without a disclaimer that adequately discloses to the user that it is not a substitute for advice from a medical professional.

 Mature Content Warning